 The RIT Women's and Gender Studies program offers an interdisciplinary and multicultural series of courses.
 Our courses explore and question the intersections of gender, sexuality, culture, ethnicity, and race.

 Women's and Gender Studies courses are taught by faculty members from various departments and fields of study.
-The Women’s and Gender Studies program offers a minor.
+The Women’s and Gender Studies program offers a minor and an immersion

 The Edwina Award is announced annually at the Women's Career Achievement Dinner, hosted by the Center for Women and Gender.
 The 2015 winner is Professor Tina Olsin Lent, a founding member and past chair of the Women's and Gender Studies Program at RIT and current Director of Museum Studies.